IrishCentral’s top ten great Irish drinking songs - VIDEOS

 The Dubliners - "Seven Drunken Nights"

-This one is for a moment of calm after the first coupled of belters.
-The song tells the story of a week on the bottle and the delights that awaited to protagonist as he returned each night with a few too many in him.
+This one is for a moment of calm after the first couple of belters.
+The song tells the story of a week on the bottle and the delights that awaited the protagonist as he returned each night with a few too many in him.
 The last few verses are a bit saucy but then again you are meant to be 21 or older to having a few drinks so you should be old enough to handle it.

 The Dubliners - "Dicey Riley"

-Time to get the feet stomping and Dicey Riley is the way to go.
+Time to get the feet stomping and "Dicey Riley" is the way to go.
 A positive tune about someone who clearly has an alcohol problem, it gets you into the summer spirit while getting the spirits into you.

 Dropkick Murphy's - "The Fields of Athenry"

-The great thing about the fields of Athenry is that it can be interpreted in many ways.
-Sing it as a mournful tune, or rock it up and make it in to a mantra like chant that fuels the soul and inspires you to get another round in.
+The great thing about the Fields of Athenry is that it can be interpreted in many ways.
+Sing it as a mournful tune, or rock it up and make it into a mantra-like chant that fuels the soul and inspires you to get another round in.
 A must if there is a sing-song during a session.

 The Clancy Brothers - "Beer, Beer, Beer"

 “Beer, Beer, Beer Tidily Beer, Beer, Beer” Although this song might not be historically accurate it's certainly fun to sing.
-Also it's chorus is very easy to remember.
+Also, it's chorus is very easy to remember.

 Dropkick Murphys - "Finnegan’s Wake"